MarcEscandell/ALPypeRL/docs/CartPoleV0.rst

 Policy configuration and training execution
 *******************************************

-Once your environment has been properly wrapped around the ``BaseAnyLogicEnv`` you are good to continue setting up the policy that you decide to choose to train (e.g. ``PPO``) and start the training process.
+Once your environment has been properly defined, either directly from AnyLogic or by wrapping your *CustomEnv* around the ``BaseAnyLogicEnv`` you are good to continue setting up the policy that you choose to train (e.g. ``PPO``) and start the training process.

 There are plenty of `policies available <https://docs.ray.io/en/latest/rllib/rllib-algorithms.html>`_ under the **rllib** package.
 All of them have their own characteristics and configurable parameters which you'll learn to use.
-Other settings are common accross algorithms.
+Some settings are common accross algorithms.

 In this example we will be using the **PPO** or **Proximal Policy Optimization** algorithm.
 You can find more details `here <https://docs.ray.io/en/latest/rllib/rllib-algorithms.html#ppo>`__.

-An example of training script:
+Here's an example of training script assuming that you have configured your *action* and *observation* spaces from AnyLogic.
+In this case, you are only required to pass **AnyLogicEnv** as the environment to the policy (and nothing more).
+In case you defined your *CustomEnv* in python, then you should pass it as your environment (e.g., *CartPoleEnv* which inherits *BaseAnyLogicEnv*):

 .. code-block:: python

-    from alpyperl.examples.cartpole_v0 import CartPoleEnv
+    from alpyperl import AnyLogicEnv
     from ray.rllib.algorithms.ppo import PPOConfig

-    # Initialise policy configuration (e.g. PPOConfig), rollouts and environment
+    # Set checkpoint directory.
+    checkpoint_dir = "./resources/trained_policies/cartpole_v0"

+    # Initialize and configure policy using `rllib`.
     policy = (
         PPOConfig()
         .rollouts(
-            num_rollout_workers=1,
-            num_envs_per_worker=1,
+            num_rollout_workers=2,
+            num_envs_per_worker=2
         )
+        .fault_tolerance(
+            recreate_failed_workers=True,
+            num_consecutive_worker_failures_tolerance=3
+        )
         .environment(
-            CartPoleEnv,    # Or call `create_custom_env(action_space, observation_space)`
+            AnyLogicEnv,
             env_config={
                 'run_exported_model': True,
                 'exported_model_loc': './resources/exported_models/cartpole_v0',
                 'show_terminals': False,
-                'verbose': False
+                'verbose': False,
+                'checkpoint_dir': checkpoint_dir,
+                'env_params': {
+                    'cartMass': 1.0,
+                    'poleMass': 0.1,
+                    'poleLength': 0.5,
                 }
+            }
         )
         .build()
     )

-    # Create training loop
+    # Perform training.
     for _ in range(10):
         result = policy.train()

-    # Save policy at known location
+    # Save policy checkpoint.
-    checkpoint_dir = policy.save("./resources/trained_policies/cartpole_v0")
+    policy.save(checkpoint_dir)
     print(f"Checkpoint saved in directory '{checkpoint_dir}'")

-    # Close all enviornments (otherwise AnyLogic model will be hanging)
+    # Close all enviornments.
+    # NOTE: This is required to be called for correct checkpoint saving by ALPypeRL.
     policy.stop()

 There are a few important notes to take here: